-Flow Promoter for Rotational Moulding
+Flow Promoter and Surface Enhancer 360° for Rotational Molding

 Pinholes and other surface defects arising during the initial stages of the roto-moulding process can lead to components with a poor surface finish.
 Areas where such surface defects are present indicate that tumbling resins have not flowed correctly and were absent at critical points in the mould.

 Flow Promoter and Surface Enhancer 360° are formulated to alleviate this common issue.
 They are designed to help attract molding resin to these potentially “starved” areas, helping to ensure that your molded part takes on an even, blemish-free surface.
 While Flow Promoter and Surface Enhancer 360° do not replace the release agent, they work as ideal complements in the rotational molding process to improve the look and quality of finished parts.

 Advantages for rotational moulding:

 Most effective surface improvement: Better coverage, with no visible fouling or buildup on the mold.